Can nasopharyngeal cancer be prevented?

 This type of cancer is very rare in the UK but it is more common in some ethnic groups, for example people of Chinese origin.
-Around 240 cases are diagnosed a year in the UK.
+In 2015, 210 cases of nasopharyngeal cancer were diagnosed.

 Evidence shows that eating Cantonese-style salted fish can cause this type of cancer.

 This means that people eating a south-east Asian diet may be at higher risk of nasopharyngeal cancer.

 Visit NHS Choices to find out about the symptoms and treatment of nasopharyngeal cancer.